 In 1997, Green was selected as an Artistic Ambassador for the United States Information Agency for which he concertized in Moldova and the Middle East.
 He has participated in international festivals of contemporary music in Krakow, Poland and Chisinau, Moldova in 1999, 2000 and 2001, as well as the 2002 International Clarinet and Saxophone Festival in Xian, China, the Wienermusikseminar 2002 in Vienna, the EuroArts Festival in Pusan, Korea, and as a soloist in Brasov, Romania in the summer of 2003.

 Green founded Klezmer East in 2003, and the band has performed in countless communities, synagogues and churches and other venues on both coasts of Florida.
-The ensemble is a popular Klezmer presence in South Florida and is in residence at Florida Atlantic University.
+The ensemble was a popular Klezmer presence in South Florida and was in residence at Florida Atlantic University.

-Presently, he is a member of the faculties of the Hotchkiss School in Connecticut and the Berkshire Music School in Pittsfield, Massachusetts, where he teaches clarinet performance and chamber music.
+Currently he is on the faculties of Williams College, Skidmore College and Schenectady Community College, as well as the Berkshire Music School, where he teaches clarinet performance and chamber music.
 From 1992 to 2007, he was a faculty member of the Lynn University Conservatory of Music in Boca Raton.
 From 1996-2011 he was a member of the Florida International University faculty, and from 1998 to 2013 he was a faculty member of Florida Atlantic University in Boca Raton.
 He is a founding member of the Florida Woodwind Quintet, in residence at Florida Atlantic University, and a member of the NODUS Ensemble, a contemporary music group in residence at Florida International University.
-He served as First Clarinetist of the Florida Grand Opera Orchestra and currently serves as the Atlantic Classical Orchestra.
-He is active in the chamber music scenes in South Florida and New England.
+He served as First Clarinetist of the Florida Grand Opera Orchestra and the Atlantic Classical Orchestra.

-As a noted pedagogue, Green has developed a course in Klezmer music, which he has taught at Florida Atlantic University, Florida International University and Williams College.
-His activity as a jazz clarinetist in South Florida includes engagements at the Lotz Music Series, Miami’s Jazz in the Gables and the Jazz Summit in Fort Lauderdale.
+As a noted pedagogue, Green has developed a course in Klezmer music, which he has taught at Florida Atlantic University, Florida International University and Skidmore and Williams colleges.
+He has performed at the “Watch and Play” program for children at Tanglewood and given master classes at Boston University’s Tanglewood Institute.
+His activity as a jazz clarinetist in South Florida included engagements at the Lotz Music Series, Miami’s Jazz in the Gables and the Jazz Summit in Fort Lauderdale.
 Jazz appearances in New England have included the Music and More festival in New Marlborough, Made in the Berkshires in Pittsfield and the Green Street Café in Northampton, all in Massachusetts.

 Green is also active on the lecture circuit.
 Called the “go-to guy for Jewish music,” he regularly engages audiences with his lecture-demonstrations on a variety of topics related to Jewish music, as well as jazz and other themes.
 He is regularly called to present his Jewish music lectures in Florida and New England.